ringo/ringojs/README.txt

        script, or the current working directory if called without script argument.
-    2. The system modules root, which corresponds to the modules directory in the Helma NG home directory.
+    2. The system modules root, which corresponds to the modules directory in the RingoJS home directory.

-Helma NG provides several ways to access and set the module path.
+RingoJS provides several ways to access and set the module path.
 The simplest is to set the HELMA_MODULE_PATH environment variable, separating multiple entries with ':' or whatever character is used to separate PATH entries on your system: